freshdried/dora/brain/README.md

 	- webservice to lights
 		- Stimuli: http requests
 		- Reflex: lights

 #TODO
  - Document/comment with (docstrings? idk?)
- - Comment code so it is clear whether it is to or from hardware
  - Move bitcoin/date stuff to separate applications, and make brain spawn them
  - Get rid of cronjobs, they don't belong here!!
  - Make an http webservice for lights